grensen/perceptron_concept/README.md

 Now the neurons!
 ```
-      for i in layer
+      for i in layers
-      {
             for (int k = 0; k < u[i + 1]; k++, j++) // neurons
             {
                   // 1. add bias to netinput
                   float net = bias[j - inputs];

                   // 2. calculate the inner n loop
-                  // n loop with calulations piep piep piep...

                   // 3. after the n loop activate all hidden neurons and let the outputs pass like this:
-                  //*
                   neuron[j] = i == dnn - 1 ? net : net > 0 ? net : 0;
-                  //*
-                  // j starts with inputs = 3 and end on the last output neuron[nns-1] = 19
-                  // k goes the steps seperate (5, 5, 5, 2) because u[] starts with u[i+1]=5
-                  // so if the k loop is done, j ends with 3+5+5+5+2=20
-                  // the last operation in the k loop is to insert the netinput[16] add to neuron[19] of
-                  // and after the loop j is 20, double bam!
             }//--- k ends
-            // u dont understand why j is 20 at the end? just add:
-            if(i==dnn-1)Print(j); // ;-)
-      }
 ```

+j starts with inputs = 3 and end on the last output neuron[nns-1] = 19,
+k goes the steps seperate (5, 5, 5, 2) because u[] starts with u[i+1]=5,
+so if the k loop is done, j ends with 3+5+5+5+2=20, the last operation in the k loop is to insert the netinput[16] add to neuron[19] of and after the loop j is 20, double bam!

-Ehm, netinput[16]???, thats one of the clues of this concept, because we dont need a netinput array and take insteakd a fast efficency variable to sum up the products + the bias to the net variable.
+Ehm, netinput[16]???, thats one of the clues of this concept, because we dont need a netinput array and take instead a fast efficency variable to sum up the products + the bias to the net variable.
 Thats massiv, the NN needs only 2 arrays and one variable instead of 3 arrays in the inner n loop.
 Lets finish this with the inner weight loop ;)

 ```
       for i in layer
-      {
             for k in neurons
-            {
-                  // 1. n starts with 0 because on i0 t is 0 and the loop end is t + u[i] = 3
-                  // to run the the n-sided neuron[0, 1, 2] for every k neuron
-                  // 2. m = w + k, here k adds k+=1 after every k loop, w add the steps after every i loop
-                  // the weights m=0, m=5, m=10 connects to neuron[3] see the picture
-                  // if k increments the first time, the next weights are w+k(1) = m=1, m=6, m=11 for neuron[4]
-                  // we end on the first layer with the last 3 weights with w+k(4) = m=4, m=9, m=15 for neuron[7]
-                  // after the first layer is done, w starts on i1 with w=15, weight[15] is the first weight on the next layer!
-                  //*
                   for (int n = t, m = w + k; n < t + u[i]; n++, m += u[i + 1]) // weights
+                     // sum the products to the netinput
                      net += neuron[n] * weight[m];
-                  //*
-                  // lets think about n again, n -> k means we need to add the complete n side for every k sided neuron
-            }
-       }
 ```
+n starts with 0 because on i0 t is 0 and the loop end is t + u[i] = 3,
+to run the the n-sided neuron[0, 1, 2] for every k neuron. m = w + k, here k adds k+=1 after every k loop, w add the steps after every i loop, the weights m=0, m=5, m=10 connects to neuron[3] see the picture above.
+If k increments the first time, the next weights are w+k(1) = m=1, m=6, m=11 for neuron[4],
+we end on the first layer with the last 3 weights with w+k(4) = m=4, m=9, m=15 for neuron[7].
+After the first layer is done, w starts on i1 with w=15, weight[15] is the first weight on the next layer!
+Lets think about n again, n -> k means we need to add the complete n side for every k sided neuron.
 Keep in  mind, n goes to k!

 Some termenology alert, a layer means normaly the connection between the input and their outputs (input * output = layer), but it's also common to name the layer as input, hidden or output.
 Correctly I would name it connection layer, which need 2 parts.
 So in the i loop a layer means (u layer: i0 = (3 * 5) i1 = (5 * 5) i2 = (5 * 5) i3 = (5 * 2)) which results in 4 layer, 20 neurons and 75 weights.

+The result of the three loops could look like this:
 In pseudo it could look like this for FF:

 ```